OfficeDev/office-js-docs-pr/excel/README.md

 Your feedback is important to us.

-* Check out the docs and let us know about any questions, issues you find in it by [submitting an issue](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.
+* Check out the docs and let us know about any questions and issues you find in them by [submitting an issue](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.
 * Let us know about your programming experience, what you would like to see in future versions, code samples, etc. Use [this site](http://officespdev.uservoice.com/) for entering your suggestions and ideas.